nishkeni/nishkeni.github.io/_pages/cv.md

 ======

 * MicroMasters in Artifical Intelligence, Columbia University in the City of New York, NY, 2020 (expected).
-* Professional Certificate in Foundations for Data Science, Stanford University, CA, June 2019 (expected).
+* Professional Certificate in Foundations for Data Science, Stanford University, CA, July 2019 (expected).
 * M.S. in Electrical and Computer Engineering, Georgia Institue of Technology, Atlanta, GA, May 2019.
 * B.Tech.
 (Institute Gold Medal) in Electronics Engineering, V.J.T.I.
 Mumbai, May 2017.